 Our knowledge of Ramus’ precise whereabouts and activities during these first years in Paris is quite limited; but it is likely that early on he began to criticize the role of scholasticism in university education.
 He claimed that he had reacted from the very beginning against the inconsistencies of the curriculum and of the teaching.
 As soon as he was allowed to give lectures, he tried to change what he himself had found so unsatisfactory.
 His endeavors to reform the curriculum were not, however, appreciated by his colleagues, who mounted strong resistance to them: his first textbooks, Aristotelicae animadversiones and Dialecticae institutiones, both published in 1543, were censured and eventually prohibited.
 He himself was briefly prohibited from teaching logic and rhetoric.

 Ramus published many books during his career.
 More than fifty were printed, and some came out in several editions.
 They vary in genre and length from commentaries on classical texts to short tracts or orations.
-It is sometimes difficult to distinguish Ramus' works from those of his closest colleague and friend, Omar Talon (c.
+His textbooks were widely read, but how the rules actually should be used is more clearly displayed in his commentaries.
+It is sometimes difficult to distinguish Ramus’ works from those of his closest colleague and friend, Omar Talon (c.
 1510–1562).
 The two scholars influenced each other and exchanged ideas and texts.
-Talon's Rhetorica (1548), for example, was essentially a slightly revised version of Ramus' Institutiones oratoriae (1545).
+Talon’s Rhetorica (1548), for example, was essentially a slightly revised version of Ramus’ Institutiones oratoriae (1545).
 Nancelius describes an episode typical of this intricate friendship.
-Ramus, attacked by a colleague, took only three days to produce a witty reply, which was printed a few days later with Talon's name on the title-page, though the latter had barely seen the manuscript (Nancelius, pp. 219–221).
+Ramus, attacked by a colleague, took only three days to produce a witty reply, which was printed a few days later with Talon’s name on the title-page, though the latter had barely seen the manuscript (Nancelius Petri Rami Vita: 219–221).
 It was a great loss for Ramus when Talon died in 1562.

 In the 1560s Ramus took the dramatic step of converting to Protestantism.
 As a Huguenot, he lost the influential support of the Cardinal of Lorraine, which until then had been vital for his career advancement.
 From now on he could only hope for the patronage of the king.
 He was forced to leave Paris and the university, spending some years in Germany and Switzerland.
 He tried to obtain a chair in Heidelberg, where he took part in his first Protestant communion; despite this, the other professors refused him the chair that had been promised to him by the Count Palatine, Fredrick III.
 His attempt to be appointed to a chair in Strasbourg was also unsuccessful.
 Therefore, in 1570 he returned to Paris, where he took up his former position as regius professor, but without regaining his licentia docendi, his right to teach at the university.
-This meant that he was no longer permitted to deliver lectures and therefore was unable to attract large audiences (Banosius, p.
-33; cf. Ong, p.
-28).
+This meant that he was no longer permitted to deliver lectures and therefore was unable to attract large audiences (Banosius 1577: 33; cf. Ong 1958: 28).
 Ramus remained controversial also among his Reformed brethren.
 He sided with a minority that argued for a congregational leadership against a Presbyterian polity.
 In this debate Ramus adamantly defied Theodore Beza, who had succeeded Calvin in Geneva as leader of the Reformed Church.
-Beza was upset and even threatened Ramus with excommunication (Skalnik pp. 88–147, Hotson, p.
-19).
+Beza was upset and even threatened Ramus with excommunication (Skalnik 2002: 88–147; Hotson 2007: 19).

 Ramus was an extremely controversial figure.
 He acquired admirers and friends as easily as he did opponents, critics and enemies—one of whom, according to an unreliable report, was responsible for his death.
 In spite of the differing accounts given by his biographers, we know that Ramus was murdered during the St. Bartholomew’s day massacre, which started on August 24, 1572.
 On the third day he was captured in his study at the Collège de Presles.
 His body was mutilated and perhaps decapitated before being thrown into the Seine.
 Although the king had ordered for him to be spared, we do not know why these instructions were disobeyed.
 Since, however, Ramus was not killed until the slaughter had almost died down, this may indicate that the reasons for his murder went beyond his conversion to Protestantism.
 At any rate, he became a kind of martyr to his many followers.